-Fibromyalgia is a long-term condition which causes pain all over the body.
-Along with widespread pain those with the condition can also experience one or more of the following symptoms – extreme tiredness, increase in sensitivity to pain, difficulty sleeping, muscle stiffness, headaches, irritable bowel syndrome and problems with memory and concentration, known as Fibro-fog.
+Fibromyalgia is a long-term condition which causes pain throughout the body.
+Along with widespread pain, those with the condition can also experience one or more of the following symptoms – extreme tiredness, increase in sensitivity to pain, difficulty sleeping, muscle stiffness, headaches, irritable bowel syndrome and problems with memory and concentration, known as Fibro-fog.

 It is not known what causes Fibromyalgia, but it is thought to be related to abnormal levels of chemicals in the brain and a change in the way that the Central Nervous System processes pain messages around the body via the spinal cord, brain, and nerves.